Department of Biogeochemistry

 MARUM MPG Bridge Group Marine Glycobiology

-The MARUM MPG Bridge Group Marine Glycobiology, led by Dr. Jan-Hendrik Hehemann, focuses on certain algal sugars, so called polysaccharides.
+The MARUM MPG Bridge Group Marine Glycobiology, headed by Dr. Jan-Hendrik Hehemann, focuses on certain algal sugars, so called polysaccharides.
 These polysaccharides are very important in the marine carbon cycle.
 The massively influence how much carbon is stored in the ocean.
 Despite their relevance the structures of algal polysaccharides and their recycling by marine microbes remain a mystery.
 To shed light on this black box of the marine carbon cycle Hehemann and his group study the functional evolution of the bacterial enzymatic machines and how they process algal polysaccharides in the ocean.

-Marine Geochemistry Group
+ICBM-MPI Bridge Group Marine Geochemistry

-The Max Planck Research Group for Marine Isotope Geochemistry headed by Dr. Katharina Pahnke-May is focused on the understanding of past and present processes and changes in the ocean and the climate system.
+The Max Planck Research Group Marine Isotope Geochemistry, headed by Dr. Katharina Pahnke-May, is focused on the understanding of past and present processes and changes in the ocean and the climate system.
 Particular interest of this collaboration between MPIMM and the Institute for Chemistry and Biology of the Marine Environment (ICBM, University of Oldenburg) lies in trace elements and their isotopes in the ocean, as well as their role as tracers of present and past element input and fluxes, geochemical processes, internal cycling, and past ocean circulation changes.

 Department of Microbiology

-The Department of Microbiology headed by Prof. Dr. Friedrich Widdel investigates the physiology and diversity of aquatic bacteria from the cycles of carbon, nitrogen, sulfur and iron.
+The Department of Microbiology, headed by Prof. Dr. Friedrich Widdel, investigates the physiology and diversity of aquatic bacteria from the cycles of carbon, nitrogen, sulfur and iron.
 Investigations usually include the isolation of bacteria and their study under defined conditions in the laboratory.
 Characterisation of enrichment and pure cultures is often combined with the analysis of ribosomal nucleic acids, which is carried out in collaboration with the Department of Molecular Ecology.
 One major project is the study of the anaerobic degradation of long-lived natural products such as hydrocarbons, mostly by denitrifying and sulfate-reducing bacteria.
 Furthermore, the physiology of naturally abundant forms of sulfur-oxidizing and sulfate-reducing bacteria is of interest.